patchstack/academy/src/content/docs/wordpress/Vulnerabilities/wordpress-phpoi.md

 ## Introduction

 This article covers cases of possible PHP Object Injection on WordPress.
-This includes improper usage of unserialization process inside of the plugin/theme which can be used to inject an arbitrary PHP object which in the worst case could turn into RCE depending on the available gadget chain.
+This includes improper usage of the unserialization process inside of the plugin/theme which can be used to inject an arbitrary PHP object which in the worst case could turn into RCE depending on the available gadget chain.

 ## Useful Functions